4 Surprising Signs of Congestive Heart Failure to Look Out For

-Without the proper amount of blood, the kidneys are unable to filter fluid into urine, and this fluid builds up in undesired places around the body including the lungs, liver, eyes, and occasionally in the legs.
+Without enough blood flow, the kidneys are unable to filter fluid into urine, and this fluid builds up in undesired places around the body including the lungs, legs and occasionally the abdomen.
 This is where the term congestive comes into play.
-Just as you are congested when you have a cold and too much mucus, a weakened heart can lead to a buildup of fluids which the body would under normal circumstances would expel.
+Just as you are congested when you have a cold and too much mucus, a weakened heart can lead to a buildup of fluids which the body would under normal circumstances expel.

 On average, about 670,000 Americans are diagnosed with heart failure every year.
-It can be caused by common heart culprits such as hypertension and alcohol abuse or more a less obvious reason like an existing heart disorder.
-Below are a few examples of the lesser known symptoms of congestive heart failure.
+It can be caused by common heart culprits such as hypertension and diabetes or a less obvious reason like an existing heart disorder.
+Below are a few examples of the lesser-known symptoms of congestive heart failure.

 While chances are that an upset stomach has more to do with what you ate last night than the health of your heart, it’s not all that uncommon for people to be nauseous during a heart attack.
-If you know you’re at risk for heart disease and notice digestive issues cropping up, talk to your doctor about whether it could be heartburn or something more serious.
+If you know you’re at risk for heart disease and notice digestive issues cropping up, talk to your doctor about whether it could be heartburn or something more serious, which in the long run can lead to heart failure.

-A little snoring is perfectly normal, but if your partner reports that you’re making gasping or choking sounds while you snooze, you could have sleep apnea — a condition that causes you to stop breathing for brief moments during sleep.
-These lapses in oxygen intake can put extra stress on your heart, upping your risk for a heart attack.
+A little snoring is perfectly normal, but if your partner reports that you’re making gasping or choking sounds while you snooze, you could have sleep apnea — a condition that causes you to stop breathing repeatedly during sleep.
+These lapses in oxygen intake can put extra stress on your heart, upping your risk for a heart attack and heart failure.

 Feeling overwhelmingly fatigued after performing normal, everyday tasks?
 Talk to your doctor right away.
-Extreme exhaustion or unexplained weakness is a common symptom of a heart attack, especially in women.
+Extreme exhaustion or unexplained weakness is a common symptom of heart failure.

 Swollen feet and ankles

 If your legs are swollen, your heart might be to blame.
 When the heart muscle can’t pump fast enough, blood backs up in the veins and causes bloating, typically in the legs, feet and ankles.